netdata/netdata/docs/tutorials/collect-apache-nginx-web-logs.md

 ### Custom log formats and fields

-The web log collector is capable of parsing custom log formats and presenting them as charts, but we'll leave that topic for a separate tutorial.
+The web log collector is capable of parsing custom Nginx and Apache log formats and presenting them as charts, but we'll leave that topic for a separate tutorial.

 We do have [extensive documentation](../../collectors/go.d.plugin/modules/weblog/#custom-log-format) on how to build custom parsing for Nginx and Apache logs.

 ## Tweak web log collector alarms